weiglemc/weiglemc.github.io/_publications/bibtex.md

 ```
 # [aturban-tpdl21](#aturban-tpdl21)

-Mohamed Aturban, Michael L. Nelson, and Michele C. Weigle, "Where Did the Web Archive Go?"
-In *Proceedings of the Theory and Practice of Digital Libraries Conference (TPDL)*.
+Mohamed Aturban, Michael L. Nelson, and Michele C. Weigle, "**Where Did the Web Archive Go?**," In *Proceedings of the Theory and Practice of Digital Libraries Conference (TPDL)*.
 September 2021.

 [](#aturban-tpdl21Bib)
 **Bibtex entry:**